What is the best area to stay in Maui Hawaii?

 There are two major areas of Maui for you to pick from – West and South.
 And each of those two sides has two sections, one with mostly luxury hotels and the other with mostly less expensive condos.
 Details about each section are below the map on this page.

 However, the south side has the advantage of slightly less rain in the winter.
-Kihei (the condo area of the south side) has more family restaurants than the condo area of the west side.
+Kihei (the condo area on the south side) has more family restaurants than the condo area on the west side.
 And Wailea (the luxury area of the south side) is a quieter area than Kaanapali (the luxury area of the west side).
-Kihei on the south side is a little closer to the sights of the other areas of Maui, than you would be if you stay on the west side.
+Kihei on the south side is a little closer to the sights of the other areas of Maui than you would be if you stay on the west side.
 So some people feel that the south side is the best area to stay in Maui.

 The west side of Maui includes Kaanapali, Honokowai, Kahana, Napili, Kapalua and Lahaina

 Kaanapali Beach is my favorite area of Maui to stay on.
 This is the luxury part of the west side of Maui.
-There are several large hotels with elaborate pools, grounds and lobbies, plus a couple large luxury condos.
-All of these hotels and condos in Kaanapali are within walking distance of each other, and of restaurants, all beach activities, snorkeling, and the Whalers Village shopping center.
+There are several large hotels with elaborate pools, grounds, and lobbies, plus a couple of large luxury condos.
+All of these hotels and condos in Kaanapali are within walking distance of each other, and of restaurants, all beach activities, Luaus, snorkeling, and the Whalers Village shopping center.

 Honokowai, Kahana, and Napili are just north of Kaanapali Beach.
 They contain numerous large and small condo complexes that are less expensive than staying right on Kaanapali Beach, but they are not within walking distance of the big resort hotels and shopping and restaurants, and some of them do not have air conditioning or daily maid service.
 Most of these condo buildings are right on the beach.

 Kapalua is at the far north end of West Maui.
 It has a few condos and one hotel.
 But Kapalua gets more rain and wind than any other part of West or South Maui, so I would not recommend this area.
 Although some people disagree, in my opinion, this is not the best area to stay in Maui.

 Lahaina is a small tourist town with lots of shops, restaurants, and history.
 If you stay in town, you will feel like you are spending your Maui vacation in the city, not on a beach in a resort area.
 So Lahaina is a great place to visit, but I wouldn’t want to live there.
 But don’t be confused by the mailing address of a hotel or condo.
 All of the hotels and condos on the west side of Maui have Lahaina mailing addresses, but almost none of them are in Lahaina.
 That’s just the closest post office.
 Traffic through Lahaina is sometimes congested.